gvwilson/sensibleadventures/cloudherd/reboot.md

     *   need a cloud fight
 *   Sensy is a boy
 *   Dorbu is religious
+    *   use the word *sadhu* a couple of times: there's religion in the world
 *   add little observations about the people and setting
 *   give directions shipwise, not compass-wise
 *   lots more animals in the village (chickens, etc.) but none Gifted